laurenemilyto/matplotlib-challenge/README.md

-# Anti-cancer pharmaceutical study analysis
+# Anti-cancer Pharmaceutical Study Result Analysis

 ## Description
 Used pandas and matplotlib to analyze anti-cancer pharmaceutical study results in 249 mice identified with SCC tumor growth.
 In this study, mice were treated through a variety of drug regimens.
 Analysis looks at correlation between drug regimens and final tumor volume.